Insurance linked securities

 Access to capital markets

-Guernsey provides access to capital markets, notably the London Stock Exchange (LSE) and other international exchanges including Hong Kong, Toronto, Ireland and Euronext, as well as the Channel Islands Securities Exchange (CISE).
+Guernsey provides access to capital markets, notably the London Stock Exchange (LSE) and other international exchanges including Hong Kong, Toronto, Ireland and Euronext, as well as The International Stock Exchange (TISE).

-There are now more than 5,000 securities listed on the CISE.
+There are now more than 5,000 securities listed on TISE.
 Over half are domiciled outside of the Channel Islands and more than 200 international insurers from some 25 countries use the exchange for the listing and trading of their securities.